wire report

 What happened

-According to The Verge’s source item, Trans teens have something to say, By the time the Children’s Hospital closed its doors to trans patients, Sage had already stopped taking testosterone.
+According to The Verge’s report, Trans teens have something to say, By the time the Children’s Hospital closed its doors to trans patients, Sage had already stopped taking testosterone.
 A nonbinary high school student, they originally received treatment for the rapid onset of puberty.
 The changes their body experienced felt frightening and sudden.
 They developed PMOS, a relatively common hormonal disorder that can lead to hair […] By the time the Children’s Hospital closed its doors to trans patients, Sage had already stopped taking testosterone.
 A nonbinary high school student, they originally received treatment for the rapid onset of puberty.
 The changes their body experienced felt frightening and sudden.
 They developed PMOS, a relatively common hormonal disorder that can lead to hair growth and irregular periods.
 The pandemic didn’t help.
 Too much time to focus on scrutinizing the person in the mirror while doomscrolling.
 Their doctor first pres

 Context

 The development sits in VINI’s Technology file for readers following technology, science, product policy, markets, infrastructure, and the public consequences of innovation.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-06-03T11:00:00+00:00.
+The report is dated 2026-06-03T11:00:00+00:00.

 What to watch